datnguyenner/amazing-co/README.md

 ## Solution:
 amazing-co was implemented using Spring boot for HTTP APIS, Redis for persisting data, and docker to put it all together.

--clone repo
+- clone repo
--cd amazing-co/
+- cd amazing-co/
--docker-compose up -d
+- docker-compose up -d

 **Get all descendant nodes of a given node:**
 - http://localhost:8080/nodes/{node}/descendants where {node} is the name of the node.